flux-framework/rfc/spec_13.rst

 .. c:function:: int PMI_Get_size (int *size)

 Obtain the size of the process group to which the local process belongs.
-Upon success, the value of ``size`` SHALL be set to the size of the process group.
+Upon success, the value of :c:var:`size` SHALL be set to the size of the process group.

 Errors: